gmr/tinman/README.md

   http://docs.python.org/library/logging.config.html#dictionary-schema-details

+But is able to do a minimal logging config thanks to clihelper defaults.
+The following is the minimal logging configuration required:

+    Logging:
+        tinman:
+          handlers: [console]
+          propagate: True
+          formatter: verbose
+          level: DEBUG
+        tornado:
+          handlers: [console]
+          propagate: True
+          formatter: verbose
+          level: INFO

 #### Route List
 The route list is specified using the top-level Routes keyword.
 Routes consist of a list of individual route items that may consist of mulitiple items in a route